-2 TRADITIONAL NEIGHBORHOOD DEVELOPMENT
+TRADITIONAL NEIGHBORHOOD DEVELOPMENT HANDBOOK

-3 A INTRODUCTION
+A INTRODUCTION

-4 This chapter is intended to provide best practices to facilitate proper design of TND communities.
-Consequently, the emphasis varies from the rest of the Greenbook where 5 the focus is on establishing minimum standards.
-To provide a design that accomplishes 6 7 the goals set out in this chapter, designers will be guided by the context of the built environment established or desired for a portion of the communities, as TND 8 communities rely on a stronger integration of land use and transportation than seen in 9 CSD communities.
-TND has clearly defined characteristics and design features 10 necessary to achieve the goals for compact and livable development patterns reinforced 11 12 by a context-sensitive transportation network.

-This chapter provides guidance for planning and designing Greenfield (new), Brownfield or urban infill, and redevelopment projects.
-It also clearly differentiates between CSD and TND communities to maximize the possibility that proper design criteria is used to create well executed TND communities.
-This is important, as the street geometry, adjacent land use, and other elements must support a higher level of transit, pedestrian and bicycle activity than seen in a CSD.

-19 Differences between Conventional and Traditional Neighborhood Development:

-The characteristics of CSD typically include separated land uses, where housing, retail, office and industrial uses are isolated from one another in separate buildings, areas of a development or areas of a community.
-Housing is usually further separated into neighborhoods, such that apartments, condominiums and other higher density housing are separate from single family housing.
-Parks, schools, post offices, health facilities, and other community resources are at such a large scale and separated from other uses to the degree that they can only be reached by motor vehicle.

-In CSD, the scale of big box retail, office parks and other commerce can only be sustained in an auto dominant environment since they must have a regional market to succeed.
-Their site design includes land parcels so large that walking to a given building from the adjacent thoroughfare or other buildings is not practical.

-Finally, the roadway system is hierarchal and very much like a plumbing system, where "local" streets with lower traffic volumes feed into "collector" streets with higher levels of traffic, then finally onto the "arterial", where speeds and volumes are typically much higher.
+- 4 This chapter is intended to provide best practices to facilitate proper design of TND Consequently, the emphasis varies from the rest of the 5 [abt1] communities.
+6 Greenbook abtz, in which where the focus is on establishing minimum standards.
+To provide a design that accomplishes the goals set out in this chapter, designers will be 7 guided by the context of the built environment established or desired for a portion of the 8 communities, as TND communities rely on a stronger integration of land use and 9 transportation than seen in CSD communities.
+TND has clearly defined characteristics 10 and design features necessary to achieve the goals for compact and livable 11 12 development patterns reinforced by a context-sensitive transportation network. - 13 This chapter provides guidance for planning and designing Greenfield greenfield (new), - 14 Brownfield brownfield or urban infill, and redevelopment projects.
+It also clearly - 15 differentiates between CSD and TND communities to maximize the possibility that - 16 proper design criteria is used to create well-well-executed TND communities.
+This is - important, as the street geometry, adjacent land use, and other elements must support - a higher level of transit, pedestrian, and bicycle activity than seen in a CSD. - 19 Differences between Conventional and Traditional Neighborhood Development: - 20 The characteristics of CSD typically include separated land uses, where housing, retail, - 21 office and industrial uses are isolated from one another in separate buildings, areas of a - 22 development or areas of a community.
+Housing is usually further separated into - 23 neighborhoods, such that apartments, condominiums and other higher-higher-density - 24 housing are separate from single family housing.
+Parks, schools, post offices, health - 25 facilities, and other community resources are at such a large scale and separated from - other uses to the degree that they can only be reached by motor vehicle. - 27 In CSD, the scale of big box retail, office parks and other commerce can only be - 28 sustained in an auto-auto-dominant environment, since as they must have a regional - 29 market to succeed.
+Their site design includes land parcels so large that walking to a - 30 given building from the adjacent thoroughfare or other buildings is not practical. - 31 Finally, the roadway system is hierarchal and very much like a plumbing system, where - 32 "local" streets with lower traffic volumes feed into "collector" streets with higher levels of - traffic, then finally onto the "arterial", where speeds and volumes are typically much - 34 higher.
 Block sizes are large to minimize the number of intersections.
-This type of

-1 roadway network puts essentially all trips onto the arterial with little to no alternate 2 routes for travelers.
+This type of - roadway network puts essentially all trips onto the arterial with little few to no alternate - 36 routes for travelers.

-3 Design speeds for roadways outside subdivisions are rarely less than 35 mph and may 4 be as high as 50 mph.
+Design speeds for roadways outside subdivisions are rarely less than 35 mph and may be as high as 50 mph.
 Thus, longer distance through traffic is mixed with shorter trip traffic accessing local services.
-Higher volume, high speed streets fronted by the walls 5 of subdivisions or surface parking lots of commercial developments result in a built 6 environment that is uncomfortable for and impedes pedestrian, transit and bicycle 7 modes of transportation.
-See the top of Figure 19-1 below for an illustration of 8 9
+Higher volume, high speed streets fronted by the walls of subdivisions or surface parking lots of commercial developments result in a built environment that is uncomfortable for and impedes pedestrian, transit and bicycle modes of transportation travel.
+See the top of Figure 19-1 below for an illustration of Conventional Suburban Development CSD.

-Conventional Suburban Development.

 Figure ???
-Comparison of CSD and TND Communities (Source: DPZ and Treasure Coast Regional Planning Council)
+Comparison of CSD and TND Communities

+(Source: DPZ and Treasure Coast Regional Planning Council)